Skip to main content

 10:30 – 12:30 (AM 2)

-Chair: Takashi Yoshimura (Japan)
+Chairs: Takashi Yoshimura (Japan) & Francesca Conti (Italy)

 10:30 - Hypothalamic tanycytes as mediators of maternally programmed seasonal plasticity

-Speaker: Shona Wood (Norway)
+Shona Wood (Norway)

 10:55 - Photoperiodism and temperature interaction in voles

-Speaker: Roelof Hut (Netherlands)
+Roelof Hut (Netherlands)

 11:20 - The winter blue-greens: how cyanobacteria anticipate the seasons

-Speaker: Luisa Jabbur (UK)
+Luisa Jabbur (UK)

 12:30 – 14:00 - Lunch Break and Poster Session C